JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 primitive type Float32 <: AbstractFloat 32 end
 primitive type Float64 <: AbstractFloat 64 end
 ```
 and they are mainly used to jump-start julia's type system.
-It rarely make a sense to
+It is rarely needed to
-define a special primitive type, as it make sense only if you define special functions
+define a special primitive type, as it makes sense only if you define special functions
-operating on its bits, which makes mostly sense if you want to expose special operations
+operating on its bits.
+This is almost excusively used for exposing special operations
-provided by underlying CPU / LLVM compiler.
+provided by the underlying CPU / LLVM compiler.
 For example `+` for `Int32` is different
-from `+` for `Float32` as they call a different intrinsic operation.
+from `+` for `Float32` as they call a different intrinsic operations.
 You can inspect this
-jump-starting of type system by yourself by inspecting Julia's source.
+jump-starting of the type system yourself by looking at Julia's source.
 ```julia
 julia> @which +(1,2)
 +(x::T, y::T) where T<:Union{Int128, Int16, Int32, Int64, Int8, UInt128, UInt16, UInt32, UInt64, UInt8} in Base at int.jl:87